CAIDA/catalog-data/sources/recipe/how_to_parse_dataset_peeringdb/Readme.md

             return item

 ~~~
-Below are the methods used to read and parse data in `.sqlite` file.
+Below are the methods used to read and parse data in `sqlite` file.
 ~~~python

 import sqlite3